qyqsoft/Bitwarden-Vault-Cleaner/README.md

 This program was created using Visual Studio 2017 for dotNET Framework 4.8.
 It runs on Windows 10, but should also run anywhere dtNET 4.8 is available.

 Procedure:

+Download Bitwarden Vault Cleaner Release.
+Please download only from this page, because only here I can guarantee that there are no spy procedures built into the tool.

 1. Export your Bitwarden Vault under Tools -> Export Vault as a .csv file.
 2. Open Bitwarden Vault Cleaner and load the csv file you just created.
 3. Select the criteria for comparison that will be used to find duplicate entries by clicking/unclicking the checkboxes.
 By default all of them are selected.